koenige/zzform/inc/readme.txt

 				-> conf_identifier
 			timestamp		timestamp
 				-> value		value for timestamp
-			unix_timestamp	unix-timestamp, will be converted to readable date and back -> value
+				-> display		display only, don't update automatically (good in conjunction with ON_UPDATE_CURRENT_TIMESTAMP unix_timestamp	unix-timestamp, will be converted to readable date and back -> value
 			foreign			... (not in use currently)